JosephineGigon/FindAge/paper.md

 ## Interface

 In the interface, the user can specify several parameters that will be used in the calculation.
 These parameters are the emplacement of the Excelsheet containing the data, which model he wants to use if he wants the graphical representation or not.
 In addition, the $\mu$ curves for different chosen values could be added to the graphical representation.

-Figure 1: Interface of the FindAge program, with the different fields that have to be filled in by the user.

 # Lead isotopes evolution models